-M(1919-1979)
+Marqués, René (1919-1979)

 During his lifetime, René Marqués was Puerto Rico’s most renowned literary figure.
 His oeuvre, which includes plays, short stories, essays, film scripts, poetry, and a novel, shows deep concern with the destiny of Puerto Rico and its colonial relationship with the United States.
-Marqués’s cultural conservatism—reflected in nostalgia for a paternalist and agrarian past—has been rejected by subsequent generations of intellectuals.
-However, from the 1950s-70s, his role as provocateur in politics and the arts solidified the status of the writer as a social critic and professional in Puerto Rico.
+Marqués’s cultural conservatism—reflected in his nostalgia for a paternalist and agrarian past—has been rejected by subsequent generations of intellectuals.
+However, from the 1950s-70s, his role as a provocateur in politics and the arts solidified the status of the writer as a social critic and professional in Puerto Rico.
 At the same time, his constant experimentation with literary techniques established him as the exemplary modernist writer of his generation.

 René Marqués was born and raised in Arecibo, surrounded by a family that instilled in him a passion for the land, national independence, and art.
 After earning his college degree in 1942, he worked for two years as an agronomist in the Department of Agriculture.
-In 1946, he studied literature in Spain, and in 1949, Rockefeller Foundation ellowship allowed him to pursue theatre training in New York City at Columbia University and Piscator’s Dramatic workshops.
+In 1946, he studied literature in Spain, and in 1949, a Rockefeller Foundation fellowship allowed him to pursue theatre training in New York City at Columbia University and Erwin Piscator’s Dramatic workshops.
 He wrote his first plays in the 1940s and became a true man of the theatre by directing, producing, writing criticism, and helping to found groups such as Teatro Nuestro (Our Theatre) in 1950 and the Experimental Theatre of the Puerto Rican Athenaeum in 1951.
 During this period he also began work in the Department of Education’s community education program as a writer and head of the publishing section.

-Marqués’s reputation as a playwright was established with La carreta The Oxcart (1952), which documents the plight of a rural family, who, unable to pay the mortgage on their land, migrates from the mountains to a slum in the capital and then to New York, where their dreams of a better economic future are destroyed by the degradation of their traditional values in the mechanized, industrial world of the city.
-Similarly tragic, but inventive its use of flashbacks, lighting, and music, is Marqués’s other most frequently staged work, Los soles truncos The Fanlights (1958).
+Marqués’s reputation as a playwright was established with La carreta [The Oxcart] (1952), which documents the plight of a rural family, who, unable to pay the mortgage on their land, migrates from the mountains to a slum in the capital and then to New York, where their dreams of a better economic future are destroyed by the degradation of their traditional values in the mechanized, industrial world of the city.
+Similarly tragic, but inventive in its use of flashbacks, lighting, and music, is Marqués’s other most frequently staged work, Los soles truncos [The Fanlights] (1958).
 In this poetic and symbolic piece, three spinster sisters of the landed creole class reject contemporary Puerto Rican society and attempt to retain the purity of their European ancestry by secluding themselves in their dilapidated colonial home.
 When it becomes apparent they can no longer avoid contact with modernity and the outside world, the sisters commit suicide by setting their mansion on fire.

-1958 marked a high point for MarquésThe Fanlights was selected for staging at the first Puerto Rican Theatre Festival, and he won first prize in the Puerto Rican Athenaeum literary competition in four genres: short story, novel, essay, and drama.
-In the 1960s, Marqués incorporated absurdist themes and techniques with increasing intensity in La casa sin reloj (The House Without a Clock), Carnaval afuera, Carnaval adentro (Carnival Outside, Carnival Inside), and El apartamiento (The Apartment). hese plays experiment with absurdist parable, grotesque distortion, and ritual games, Latin American theater of the absurd, the absurdity of the human condition is not purely existential is linked to concrete socio-political circumstancesin this case, the dependent commonwealth status of Puerto Rico.
-It is only in Marqués’s lesser-known final works—biblical parables—that his nationalist stance difficult to discern.
+1958 marked a high point for Marqués.
+The Fanlights was selected for staging at the first Puerto Rican Theatre Festival, and he won first prize in the Puerto Rican Athenaeum literary competition in four genres: short story, novel, essay, and drama.
+In the 1960s, Marqués incorporated absurdist themes and techniques with increasing intensity in La casa sin reloj (The House Without a Clock), Carnaval afuera, Carnaval adentro (Carnival Outside, Carnival Inside), and El apartamiento (The Apartment).
+These plays experiment with absurdist parable, grotesque distortion, and ritual games, yet as in other examples of the Latin American theater of the absurd, the absurdity of the human condition they reveal is not purely existential but is instead linked to concrete socio-political circumstances—in this case, the dependent commonwealth status of Puerto Rico.
+It is only in Marqués’s lesser-known final works—biblical parables—that his nationalist stance becomes difficult to discern.